>

 Since the early 2000s Sadie Siegel has been making music that defies categories.
 Named after his paternal great-grandmother, artist Seth Weiner chose Sadie as an alter ego to explore sound as an extension of touch, expression of space, and way to create impossible places.
-Working between exhibition contexts, discreet sculptures and the format of albums, Siegel & Weiner draw from a history of site-specific art to create affect-specific situations. ------------------------------------------------------------------
+Working between exhibition contexts, discreet sculptures and the format of

 In their early works, Siegel & Weiner recreated textures of traditional pop songs by dissecting lyrics and structures.
 Resembling psychedelic children’s music, they expressed potentialities hidden in anger, rage and joy paired with comfortable rhythms and melodies.
 Later, their interest shifted to serial structures and drones which they used to investigate the spatial conditions of sound.
 This led to songs sung into walls, spatial performances, and to exhibition scores.
 In their recent albums, Siegel and Weiner combine domestic field-recordings with peripheral techno-beats that meet psychedelic and repetitive post-song structures. -----------------Siegel & Weiner are good at tuning into places, drawing attention to spatial settings and their social implications.
 Sometimes their work wraps you like a blanket, sometimes it bounces off the surrounding architecture into your chest, and sometimes it just offers a quiet, ambient soundtrack, subtly highlighting the follies of a universe that we, the audience, are also eventually a part of.